ldej/replicator/README.md

 The representative in a cluster consults with the peers in its cluster and returns the response to the requesting peer.

 A peer treats itself as a peer, so it communicates with its own rpc server.

+### Clustering

+One peer is started as the DHT bootstrap peer.
+The other peers will connect to the bootstrap peer.

+If we cannot connect to the DHT bootstrap node, then we cannot continue.

+We also connect to our cluster bootstrapping peer.
+We "Join" a cluster by calling AddPeer on the bootstrap peer.

+When we join it, we ask the other peer to add us, and return its current state, and metadata.
+Make sure we are connected to all its peers.

 ## TODO